Nonconformist (Protestantism): Disabilities removed

 Parliament had imposed a series of disabilities on Nonconformists that prevented them from holding most public offices, that required them to pay local taxes to the Anglican church, be married by Anglican ministers, and be denied attendance at Oxford or degrees at Cambridge.
 Dissenters demanded removal of political and civil disabilities that applied to them (especially those in the Test and Corporation Acts).
 The Anglican establishment strongly resisted until 1828.

 The Test Act 1673 made it illegal for anyone not receiving communion in the Church of England to hold office under the crown.
 The Corporation Act 1661 did likewise for offices in municipal government.
 Although the Test and Corporation Acts remained on the statute-book, in practice they were not enforced against Protestant nonconformists due to the passage of various Indemnity Acts, in particular the Indemnity Act 1727, which relieved Nonconformists from the requirements in the Test Act 1673 and the Corporation Act 1661 that public office holders must have taken the sacrament of the Lord's Supper in an Anglican church.

 In 1780, Dissenters in Ireland, who in large numbers had organised in the armed Volunteer movement, were accorded similar relief from the tests of Anglican conformity which had been imposed under the Irish Popery Act of 1704.

-In 1732, Nonconformists in the City of London created an association, the Dissenting Deputies to secure fnal repeal of the Test and Corporation acts.
+In 1732, Nonconformists in the City of London created an association, the Dissenting Deputies to secure final repeal of the Test and Corporation acts.
 The Deputies became a sophisticated pressure group, and worked with liberal Whigs to achieve repeal in 1828.
 It was a major achievement for an outside group, but the Dissenters were not finished.